ucsc/site-slugstrong/returning-to-campus/index.md

 ---

 ## Updated guidelines for new guidelines for meetings, events, and visitors
-UC Santa Cruz released [new guidelines for meetings, events, and visitors.](https://slugstrong.ucsc.edu/assets/images/Event-Meeting-and-Visitor-COVID-19-Protocol.pdf) on November 18, 2021.
+UC Santa Cruz released [new guidelines for meetings, events, and visitors](https://slugstrong.ucsc.edu/assets/images/Event-Meeting-and-Visitor-COVID-19-Protocol.pdf) on November 18, 2021.

 The [campus guidelines and resources booklet](https://slugstrong.ucsc.edu/assets/images/ucsc-recovery-resiliency-briefing-booklet.pdf) provides additional information about campus operations.

+## COVID-19 Boosters
+UC Santa Cruz Student Health Services is not currently offering COVID-19 booster shots on campus.
+Please consider scheduling your booster in advance of winter break.
+Check out the [Santa Cruz County Health website](https://www.santacruzhealth.org/HSAHome/HSADivisions/PublicHealth/CommunicableDiseaseControl/CoronavirusHome/Vaccine.aspx) to find a location providing them in your area.

 ## Slug Strong Actions
 Most COVID-19 requirements have been lifted, though some requirements and recommendations remain: